 Have you ever woken up to find that your dog’s ears are suddenly red and hot?
 He’s probably shaking his head in response to the pain and feeling of fullness in his ears.
 When your dog has red and hot ears, you need to identify the underlying problem and use the appropriate short-term treatment.

 Otitis externa is not a primary disease.
-When your dog’s ears are red and hot from otitis externa, it’s a secondary disease caused by one of the following underlying problems:
+When your dog’s ears are red and hot it’s usually related to some other underlying problem such as:

-- Parasites/ear mites (uncommon in indoor healthy dogs)
+- Ear mites (uncommon in indoor healthy dogs)

 - Foreign object in the ear canal (uncommon)